-Stress Urinary Incontinence is the condition when people release urine during physical activities like coughing, sneezing, laughing and exercise.
-This is the most common type of incontinence in women and can occur due to similar reasons to prolapse (like age and childbirth).
+Stress Urinary Incontinence is a condition when people release urine during physical activities… like coughing, sneezing, laughing and exercise.
+This is the most common type of incontinence in women.
+And can occur due to similar reasons to prolapse (like age and childbirth).

 Treatment for prolapse and incontinence is based on the severity of the condition.

-There are non-surgical solutions, including exercises and a small device called a pessary that is inserted into the vagina to support prolapsed organs.
+There are non-surgical solutions… including exercises and a small device called a pessary.
+This device is inserted into the vagina to support prolapsed organs.

 There are also surgical options, including one very controversial treatment.

-Transvaginal mesh implants, which are surgically inserted through the vagina, aim to support the pelvic organs.
-Unfortunately, these implants have been linked to serious complications and are the subject of more than 20,000 lawsuits.
-Women report intense pain and internal damage, as the mesh can cut through tissues and even organs.
+Transvaginal mesh implants.
+These implants are surgically inserted through the vagina.
+They are to support the pelvic organs.
+Unfortunately, these implants have been linked to serious complications.
+They are the subject of more than 20,000 lawsuits.
+Women report intense pain and internal damage.
+The mesh can cut through tissues and even organs.

-Women who may be experiencing issues with incontinence or prolapse may want to see a urogynecologist, a doctor who is trained to treat pelvic floor disorders.
+Women who may be experiencing issues with incontinence or prolapse … may want to see a urogynecologist.
+That is a doctor who is trained to treat pelvic floor disorders.